Balanced Dressage: Our Philosophy, Mission and Values

 Balanced Dressage seeks to instil these values :

-Developing ethics in the sport and longevity – for both horse and rider, physically, mentally, emotionally.
+Developing ethics in the sport and longevity – for both horse and rider, physically, mentally, and emotionally.

 A quest for knowledge, asking questions and seeing how it all comes together for both partners in the journey